 Individual has not been treated previously with cetuximab or panitumumab

-Metastatic or unresectable advanced and is used in combination with ANY ONE of the following:
+First-line or primary therapy for left-sided tumors only (unless restricted to rectal involvement) in combination with ANY ONE of the following:

 Vemurafenib and irinotecan with a BRAF V600E mutation if used as ANY ONE of the following:

 Primary therapy after previous adjuvant FOLFOX or CapeOX within the past 12 months

 Subsequent therapy for disease progression after previous treatment with fluoropyrimidine-, oxaliplatin-, or irinotecan-based therapy

 Panitumumab is considered medically appropriate for renewal if ALL of the following criteria are met:

 Response to treatment is indicated by stabilization of disease or decrease in size of tumor or tumor spread